LuxiaraQian/Hypo3D/README.md

 - **[2025-02-09]** 🧪 *Evaluation scripts for multiple vision-language models are now publicly available.*

 ## Key Takeaways:
-> * Hypo3D Task Definition: Given a past 3D scene (e.g., point cloud, top-view image, scene captions, etc) and a context change description, the task objective is to first imagine the current scene state after the change and answer the questions in the hypothetically changed scene.
+> * Hypo3D is a novel 3D reasoning dataset.
+Task Definition: Given a past 3D scene (e.g., point cloud, top-view image, scene captions, etc) and a context change description, the task objective is to first imagine the current scene state after the change and answer the questions in the hypothetically changed scene.

 > * The benchmark consists of 7,727 context changes and 14,885 question-answer pairs across 700 indoor scenes.
 These context changes span five categories: (1) Movement Change, involving geometric transformations like translation or rotation; (2) Removal Change, taking away objects; (3) Attribute Change, modifying object properties such as color and state; (4) Addition Change, introducing new objects; and (5) Replacement Change, substituting existing objects with new ones.